Rigid PCBs vs Flexible Circuits

 From Design to Production: How Rigid-Flex PCBs Are Made

-With the increase in the usage of modern-day electronic devices, the need for complex, compact rigid-flex PCBs has gone exponentially higher.
+With the increase in the usage of modern day electronic devices, the need for complex, compact rigid-flex PCBs has gone exponentially higher.
 These types of PCBs have flexible substrates built into them which enable manufacturers to efficiently meet and adapt to various design requirements.

-Creating flex circuits and rigid PCB assemblies involves advanced manufacturing techniques along with incorporating the right type of raw material.
+Creating flex circuit and rigid PCB assemblies involves advanced manufacturing techniques along with incorporating the right type of raw material.
 These factors combined make the entire process sophisticated and require a high level of accuracy and skill from the manufacturers.

 Understanding Rigid-Flex PCB Components